 Spanish people don’t always speak the best English.
 The bar staff or even door people might not know more than a few words of English so try to understand this and don’t get frustrated.
 If you’re in a bind, just find a local nearby who speaks English to help translate – there will be plenty!

 In general, Spanish gay guys are typically friendly but they aren’t always easy to meet initially.
-They probably make the first move and you might have to be aggressive to get their attention.
+They may not make the first move and you might have to be aggressive to get their attention.

-Here’s our list of the best gay bars in Madrid – most are in or near the gay neighborhood Chueca
+Here’s our list of the best Madrid gay bars – most are in or near the gay neighborhood in Madrid called Chueca

 Gris – The upstairs space is long and narrow and the crowd is uncharacteristically friendly for Madrid.
 There is a lower level but it’s often empty except on weekends.
 This bar attracts an alternative crowd.
 Some of the best drink prices you’ll find in Chueca with 2 x 1 offer.
 Drink specials: 2 x 1 until 2:30am / Music type: alternative, electronic / Calle de San Marcos, 29